Tutorial Gateway

 print("Date and Time After Six Minutes from Now : ", str(dt_after_six_minutes))

-In this example, we are using timedelta to return DateTime before twenty seconds, and after 90 seconds from now.
+In this example, we use the timedelta function to return DateTime before twenty seconds and after 90 seconds from now.

 current_dt = datetime.now()